 - Residential services are provided in DHCS or DSS licensed residential facilities that also have DMC certification and have been designated by DHCS as capable of delivering care consistent with ASAM treatment criteria. - 2.
 Residential services can be provided in facilities with no bed capacity limit. - 3.
-The length of residential services range from 1 to 90 days with a 90-day maximum for adults and 30-day maximum for adolescents per 365-day period; unless medical necessity authorizes a one-time extension of up to 30 days per 365-day period. - Only two non-continuous 90-day regimens may be authorized in a one-year period (365 days).
+The length of residential services range from 1 to 90 days with a 90-day maximum for adults and 30-day maximum for adolescents per 365-day period, unless medical necessity warrants a one-time extension of up to 30 days per 365-day period. - i.
+Only two non-continuous 30-day (adolescents) or 90-day (adults) regimens may be authorized in a one-year period (365 days).
 The average length of stay for residential services is 30 days. - ii.
 Perinatal beneficiaries shall receive a length of stay for the duration of their pregnancy, plus 60 days postpartum. - iii.
-Adolescent beneficiaries shall receive a longer length of stay, if found to be medically necessary.
+EPSDT adolescent beneficiaries shall receive a longer length of stay, if found to be medically necessary.